anotherlab/anotherlab.github.io/_posts/2016-03-16-adding-google-play-services-to-visual-studio-android-emulator.md

   3. Tap on Settings
   4. Scroll to the bottom and tap Build version

-If a newer version is a available, you&#8217;ll see a dialog with that information.
+If a newer version is a available, you'll see a dialog with that information.

 <img loading="lazy" class="alignnone" src="https://i0.wp.com/www.rajapet.net/photos/i-G92qSgW/1/O/i-G92qSgW.png?resize=403%2C717" alt="" width="403" height="717"  />